Volunteering is giving your time without getting paid. Volunteers don't replace paid staff, but add value to organisations.

 Things you should know

 Protecting privacy is essential for all organisations.
 To keep personal details private, staff and volunteers must comply with policies and procedures.
-Private information cannot be shared unless consent has been given by those involved.
+Private information can't be shared unless consent has been given by those involved.

 Code of conduct